totalopenstation/totalopenstation/README.txt

 later moment.
 Archiving of raw data is made easy by using plain text files.

-The application icons are copyright by Lapo Calamandrei 2008.
+The application icons are copyright by Lapo Calamandrei 2008, under the same license as Total Open Station.

 Documentation
 =============